ehayman/the-yellow-shelf/src/pages/blog/12-best-books-for-female-entrepeneurs.md

       of the grand hôtel kitchens - the general filth and infestation lying just below the glitter and sparkle above - followed by his friendships formed with tramps, gutter-dwellers, and general down-and-outs.

-      <blockquote>"It is a feeling of relief, almost of pleasure, at knowing
-      yourself at last genuinely down and out.
-You have talked so often of going to the dogs — and well, here are the dogs, and you have reached them, and you can stand it.
-It takes off a lot of anxiety."</blockquote>
     genres:
       - Nonfiction
       - Classics